KMI-KPZ/Semper-KI-Backend/README.md

 - If you don't have this .env file:
   - Ask the KISS team to send it to you
-  - You can check the .env template `exampleEnv.txt`
+  - You can check the .env template `exampleEnv.txt` and fill it out yourself

 ### Installation